 - to have emergency preparedness and response procedures in place,

-- to ensure that relevant employees have appropriate know-how and experience in relation to environmental and safety issues, as well as resources to enable them effectively to meet their responsibilities,
+- to ensure that relevant employees have appropriate know-how and experience in relation to environmental and safety issues, as well as resources to enable them to effectively meet their responsibilities,

 - to ensure that written instructions covering all processes with potential environmental impacts, such as the storage and handling of hazardous materials, are available and that the relevant information is communicated to all employees involved,